-In a wide-ranging panel discussion, museum professionals Dr. Dwandalyn R. Reece and Timothy Ann Burnside explore the profound impact of Meshell Ndegeocello, a DC native whose influence on funk, rock, and soul has helped shape the course of Black music for the past 30 years.
+Join this engaging panel discussion featuring curatorial museum professionals Dwandalyn Reece and Timothy Ann Burnside, as well as George Mason English professor Keith Clark, who will discuss the wide-ranging impact of Meshell Ndegeocello, a DC native whose impact on funk, rock, and soul has helped shape the course of Black music for the past 30 years.
 Here, we discuss Meshell's career with a focus on her recent work, both her tribute album to Sun Ra and her homage to James Baldwin's The Fire Next Time.

 This event is part of Strathmore’s Windows series of performances and accompanying programs.
 Learn more